NASTAR Resort Franchise Information

 NASTAR RESORT INFORMATION

-Our goal is to provide you with a turn-key alpine racing solution that entertains your guests and encourages repeat visits to your resort.
-The NASTAR program is a powerful system that reduces the amount of staff needed to host races.
-Partner with your ski club and use NASTAR to time and score all youth and adult ski club races.
+The goal of NASTAR is to provide resorts with a turn-key alpine racing solution that animates the resort experience and encourages repeat visits.
+The NASTAR program is a powerful event management system that reduces the amount of staff needed to host races.

 With the inclusion of dual-panel giant slalom racing in the FIS Ski World Cup, World Alpine Championships and Olympic Winter Games - as both a team and individual events - introducing fans and athletes to this exciting head-to-head format of ski racing is a top goal for NASTAR and U.S. Ski & Snowboard.

-The NASTAR program is operated by U.S. Ski & Snowboard and it is the premier youth feeder program for the U.S. Ski Team.
+The NASTAR program is owned and operated by U.S. Ski & Snowboard and it is the premier youth feeder program for the U.S. Ski Team.

 - The U.S. Ski Team sets the pace or the Par Time for all NASTAR races.